dvidelabs/flatcc/doc/binary-format.md

     root_type Main;

-Here the table NPC and Rock will appear with read accessors is if it has the fields:
+Here the table NPC and Rock will appear with read accessors is if they have the fields:

     table NPC {
         npcid: int;